css-materials/course-site/content/homework/reproducible-research/index.md

 ### I can't think of anything to analyze!

-Okay, then analyze one of the datasets we have used in the class, as long as they contain social science data (e.g., cars, diamonds, or other teaching-related datasets won't be appropriate).
+You can analyze one of the datasets we have used in the class, as long as they contain social science data (e.g., cars, diamonds, or other teaching-related datasets won't be appropriate).
 For example you could use:

 * `gapminder` in `library(gapminder)`
 * `gun_deaths`